 Students will have two weeks to complete an exam.
 Exams will consist of six questions presented in three pairs.
 Students will answer one question from each pair in an essay format.
 Each answer should be a self-contained essay approximately 8-10 pages long (i.e., 2,000-2,500 words).
 Students will need to cite their work and include a bibliography.
+Student should cite their sources using ASA style.
 One comprehensive bibliography for all three questions will be sufficient.

 Students may complete exams in the location(s) of their choice and consult materials from the reading list or other scholarly sources during the exam period.
 Students should cite relevant literature in their exam essays as practiced in scholarly publications.
 The exam essays will be evaluated by the students' committees.
-The committees will have one week to grade the essay.
+The committees will have two weeks to grade the exams.

 Exams will be given grades of high pass (distinction), pass, or fail.
-The Chair of the examination committee will send students their grades via email.
+The Graduate Secretary will send students their grades via email.
 If a student fails an exam they will have one additional chance to retake the exam.
 These make-up exams will consist of new questions, but will be based off the same reading list as the original exam.
-If a student fails an exam a second time they will be terminated from the graduate program.
+If a student fails an exam a second time they will be dismissed from the graduate program.

-All old examination questions and reading lists will be archived and made publicly available to future students on the Department's website.
+All old examination questions and reading lists will be archived and made publicly available to future students on the department's website.
 The Graduate Secretary will be responsible for archiving the exams and reading lists.